Get paid instantly instead of someday

 Invoice financing helps businesses make predictable moves and better decisions.
 We can free up access of capital by providing up to 85% of the value of unpaid invoices on the spot; instead of when terms are due.
-This gives small businesses the peace of mind and regularity of cash flow to help them manage their day-to-day expenses, payroll, or bankroll inventory.
-We can finance invoices ranging from $10,000 up to $1 million.
+This gives small businesses the peace of mind and cash flow to help them manage their day-to-day expenses, payroll, or bankroll inventory.
+You can finance invoices ranging from $10,000 up to $1 million through us.

 Flexibility, security, and growth-minded